revault/aquarium/README.md

 ### Dependencies

+If you don't already have `bitcoind` installed, you can get it from [bitcoincore.org](https://bitcoincore.org/en/download/) or compile it from [the source](https://github.com/bitcoin/bitcoin/tree/master/doc#bitcoin-core).
+The minimum supported version is `22.0`.
+You'll need to have an accessible `bitcoind` via your environment or to set the `BITCOIND_PATH` variable.

-First of all, the testing framework has a few dependencies (for key generation, DB connection and bitcoind RPC specifically).
+The testing framework has a few dependencies (for key generation, DB connection and bitcoind RPC mocking specifically).
 The recommended method for installing them is by using a [`venv`](https://docs.python.org/3/library/venv.html).
 ```
 python3 -m venv venv
 . venv/bin/activate